 How Can Your Business Leverage This New Foursquare Feature?

-As Foursquare continues to capture tastes data, your business profile will begin to take shape in association with specific taste tags.
+As Foursquare for business continues to capture tastes data, your business profile will begin to take shape in association with specific taste tags.
 As a business, it is imperative that you learn your fortes and bank on them.
 If you happen to run a restaurant and you notice a high number of tastes linked to your restaurant in association with a great patio, then perhaps it is smart for you to invest in maintaining an optimal patio experience.

 In addition to learning from the tags that are popular in association with your business, you may also want to become familiar with the tags or tastes associated with your competitors.
 By knowing what others are doing right, you can work on optimizing your processes and deliver experiences that meet or exceed the most popular tags for your geographical location or comp-set.